grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Like a fucking ship graveyard."
 Said Bastian.

+[//]: # (Is the garbage gyre the Zone from Stalker?
+Abso-fucking-lutely!
+But is not everything the Zone?)

 "A walk among those lost souls might be an opportunity for a pair of boats that don't want to be found."
 Said Percy.
 "Hemi, see if you can work out a way with Shakes that we might traverse this graveyard safely."

 Hemi and Shakes chatted for a few minutes over the ship-to-ship.
 They decided that if they kept the speed of the boats low, they should be able to navigate through the sea of derelicts.